nick-rebrik/Family_budget/README.md

 Application for budgeting, with the possibility of:
 - Create budget lists and share them with other users
 - Create budgets
-- Sort expenses and receipts in budgets on categories.<br>
+- Sort expenses and receipts in budgets on categories<br>

 To use, you need to log in and receive your token.
 The program is covered with tests and has test fixtures

 ### Technologies